merrittlj/merrittlj/README.md

 </div>
 Notes: I am not fully familiar with all aspects of C++, as it is a large language, but feel competent for many tasks in it.

-## Medium experience
+## Growing experience
-I can use these technologies effectively generally, but do not know them well enough for many intricacies and have not fully dived deep into them.
+I can use these technologies generally, but do not know them well enough for many intricacies and have not fully dived deep into them.
 <div align="center">
 	<img width="50" src="https://user-images.githubusercontent.com/25181517/183423507-c056a6f9-1ba8-4312-a350-19bcbc5a8697.png" alt="Python" title="Python"/>
 	<img width="50" src="https://user-images.githubusercontent.com/25181517/117447155-6a868a00-af3d-11eb-9cfe-245df15c9f3f.png" alt="JavaScript" title="JavaScript"/>